 - Access Management (Legacy Support; obsolete); this should not be used for new implementations.

-- Localisation; here, the role names can be localized to the available languages set up in the MX.
+- Localisation; here, the role names can be localized to the available languages set up in Master Data Setting.

 The following sub-sections are described in further detail: